123 Miles to Montauk

 I soured on the beach experience for a long time.
 Then my parents moved to the Sunshine State, and they burned out on the beach a little as well.
 So whenever we visit the fam, we sneak in a little escape to South Beach.
 To keep it simple and not guilt anyone into joining, turning a day trip into a full blown event involving multiple SUVs caravan-ing down the Florida Turnpike; we just pick up and go.
 Anything we forget can be picked up at CVS when we get there.
 Just go!
 I thought I wasn’t a fan of the beach, turns out I’m just not a fan of planning and preparing.
 With that truth accepted, I can finally admit: I love a beach day!

 So last Saturday, on a whim, we decided at 1pm to drive the 2.5 hours to Montauk just to get a taste of salt air sans masks.
 We were half out the door when I remembered standing on South Beach staring at the ocean being super annoyed that I was wearing a cute skirt and not a bathing suit.
-So we took a whole 8 minutes to grab our suits, 2 towels, bug spray and sunblock; all of which fit into my trusty giant Trader Joe’s tote.
+So we took a whole 8 minutes to grab our suits, 2 towels, and the Go Bag, which is always ready with bug spray and sunblock; all of which fit into my trusty giant Trader Joe’s tote.
 This is how we roll to the beach these days.

 The trip itself is part of the escape.
 In 2 hours we can almost about get through 1.5 Parkway Drive albums.
 I prefer Starset for the drive home.
 The darkness of the local roads in the Hamptons is conducive to pretending to pilot a spaceship instead of a Toyota.

 There are so many Hamptons Beaches (yes, technically it’s all the same beach) but for optimal serenity, it’s worth the additional 5 miles to reach the very End.
 Montauk Beach is deliciously quiet.
 A bit removed from the town center and a short trail walk from the main parking areas.